falves10/HF_Calibration_Unit_Test/README.md

 Start to take runs.
 -> The runs taken are stored at the 904 cluster.

-# Step 2: Update the runs
-Once the runs were taken, one needs to upload them to the work area in the lxplus to analyze.
-For this, it is necessary to set up in the work area.
-There, inside the

-a CMSSW version (verify the current):
+# Step 2: Build inside the work space area a CMSSW version (verify which one)
 cmsrel CMSSW version
 cd CMSSW version/src
 cmsenv

--> Copy the ngHCAL folder from this repository to the src folder.
+-> Copy the ngHCAL folder from this repository at github to the src folder.
 (Add more info here)

-# In the folder "bin" (path: ../ngHCAL/bin/), there is a file called "update_runs"
-This file upload runs taken from the servidor at 904 for the lxplus area.
-To run this code, you need to do: ./update_runs
-The files copied to Lxplus are stored in the folder called "dat" (path: ../ngHCAL/QIE10_Testing/dat/)
+# Step 3: Update the runs
+Once work area is set up, go to the folder "../src/ngHCAL/QIE10_Testing/bin", open the file "update_runs" and change your work space path before run it.
+After this change, save the code and run the command: ./update_runs The runs will be stored in the public folder inside the work space area.

-# Step 3: Analyze the runs
+# Step 4: Analyze the runs
 After the runs have been uploaded to the lxplus area, the next step is analyze them.
 That is done using the python code "QIE10_testing.py".
-The command should be run is:
+The command used is:

-cmsRun QIE10_testing.py #number of the run and number of suite (from the  QIE10_testing.info) #
+cmsRun QIE10_testing.py # run number and number of suite (from the  QIE10_testing.info) #

--> As an example, one has a data root file called: QIE10testing_1000022166_7.root.
+-> As an example, one has a data root file called: B904_Integration_'+runNumber+'.root'.

 You can analyze it doing:

 cmsRun QIE10_testing.py 1000022166 7

+As a result, the analized file will be stored inside the dat folder under the path: "../ngHCAL/QIE10_Testing/dat" with the name "QIE10testing_1000022166_7.root" .

+Observation: The suite number has to do with which study will be performed.
+In our case, pulser studies, then the suite number is 7.

 # In the folder "dat" (path: ../ngHCAL/QIE10_Testing/dat/), there is a file called "plot_maker_newversion.cpp"
 This file is used to make plots from the data files (root files) stored in the same folder.